Every modern business is a data-driven business.

 Modern data infrastructure and the data pipeline

-Over time, technologies emerged that would allow organizations to scale both the amount of data they could store and the ways in which they could process it.
+Then, at a relatively rapid pace, technologies emerged that would allow organizations to scale both the amount of data they could store and the ways in which they could process it.
 Open-source offerings proliferated.
 Unique data stacks combining SaaS products, analysis tools, and storage solutions became the norm.

 The advantage to this, of course, is that organizations could tailor their systems to suit their needs.
 But connecting these different components with functional data pipelines became challenging.
+With the pace of change today, it’s been hard for teams to find their footing.

 What data pipelines do

-Once implemented, a data pipeline should do the heavy lifting without creating mountains of work for your engineering teams.
+Once implemented, a good data pipeline should do the heavy lifting without creating mountains of work for your engineering teams.
 This allows your team members to focus on what’s important — the success of your business — and not on managing infrastructure.

 High-quality, unified data pipelines have the following functions: